squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

     `Features` in the `General` section.
 Tick the checkbox for `Discussions`.
     You will see that `Discussions` appears in the top navigation for the repository.
-If you are using a live repository then you may want to add some minimal content to the dicussions section at this point and come back to the tutorial.
+If you are using a live repository then you may want to add some minimal content to the discussions section at this point and come back to the tutorial.

     Next, you need to install the [Giscus app] by following the link in this